Welcome to Argentina!

 Please consult with your doctor before traveling regarding physical activity and vaccinations.

-No inoculations are required to enter Buenos Aires from the United States but the Center for Disease Control suggests vaccinating for Covid-19, Hepatitis A, and Hepatitis B.
+No inoculations are required to enter Argentina from the United States but the Center for Disease Control suggests vaccinating for Covid-19, Hepatitis A, and Hepatitis B.

 More specific health information for Travelers to Argentina can be found at the Center for Disease Control and Prevention website.